-No of days absence without contact Pupils Vulnerable pupils Day 1 Phone call home (If no contact is made by phone call, a text sent) Home visit - daily (If no contact is made for 'vulnerable pupils', inform DSL immediately who will contact the relevant agency) Day 2 Phone call home (If no contact is made by phone call, a text sent) Day 3 Home visit - daily until contact is made then as below
+No of days absence without contact Pupils Vulnerable pupils Day 1 Phone call home (If no contact is made by phone call, a text or email is sent).
+A home visit may be needed.)
+Home visit - daily (If no contact is made for 'vulnerable pupils', inform DSL immediately who will contact the relevant agency) Day 2 Phone call home (If no contact is made by phone call, a text or email is sent).
+A home visit may be needed.)
+Day 3 Home visit - daily until contact is made then as below

-No of days absence with contact Pupils Vulnerable pupils

-Day 1 Home visit - daily
+No of days absence with contact Pupils Vulnerable pupils Day 1 A home visit may be needed.
+Home visit - daily Day 2 A home visit may be needed.
+Day 3 A home visit may be needed.
+Day 4 A home visit may be needed.

-Day 2

-Day 3

 Day 5 A home visit will be made on the fifth day of absence and at regular intervals of no longer than 5 consecutive days